 Does true love wait?
-Age of first sexual experience predicts romantic outcomes in adulthoodOctober 17th, 2012 in Psychology & Psychiatry /
+Age of first sexual experience predicts romantic outcomes in adulthoodOctober 17, 2012 in Medicine & Health / Psychology & Psychiatry

 It's a common lament among parents: Kids are growing up too fast these days.
 Parents worry about their kids getting involved in all kinds of risky behavior, but they worry especially about their kids' forays into sexual relationships.
 And research suggests that there may be cause for concern, as timing of sexual development can have significant immediate consequences for adolescents' physical and mental health.

 But what about long-term outcomes?
 How might early sexual initiation affect romantic relationships in adulthood?